r-xue/pipeline/doc/VLASS-SE-CONT-Imaging-Workflow.md

 ------------------------------

 This document describes the implementation of the workflow presented in VLASS Memo 15 as a CASA script ("VIP script") to the pipeline codebase.
+The relevant recipe is found in the pipeline repository at `pipeline/recipes/procedure_vlassSEIP.xml`.

 The major peculiarities in the workflow are:
 1) special masking procedure based on the pyBDSF blob finding algorithm,
 2) widefield projection (awproject gridder) is used by default, additional step is required to compute PSFs without frequency dependent A-terms,
 3) self calibration is used,
 4) imaging stages depend on the result of previous imaging stages (self-calibration and masking).

+Furthermore, astropy is a hard requirement for pyBDSF (the package documentation say otherwise, but in practice it was found to be necessary) and is included in the tarball builds.
+The hif_vlassmasking() task and hifv_selfcal() task weblog renderer also take advantage of astropy.

 ### Imaging modes